KristobalJunta/guides/README.md

 # Guides

-This is a repo of guides, written on different occasions or about repetitive tasks
+This is a repo of guides, written on different occasions or about some repetitive tasks.

 # Contents